kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 Next, we create a task and container definition.

 ## Task definition
 A task definition is a blueprint of our application.
-It is a text file, in JSON format, that describes one or more containers that form your application.
+It is a text file, in JSON format, that describes one or more containers that form our application.

 ## Task
 A task is the instantiation of a task definition within a cluster.
 We have the option to specify the number of tasks that will run on your cluster.